Jeune École: Commerce raiders

 Dupuy de Lôme, an early armored cruiser.

 The other constitutive part of the Jeune École concept consisted of planning to raid the commercial ships of the enemy so as to curtail its trade and economy, again a tactic designed especially against Great Britain.

 Raiding ships, such as the Dupuy de Lôme, were designed for this role.
 Dupuy de Lôme, an armored cruiser laid down in 1888, was capable of 23 knots and was designed to raid enemy commerce ships during extended forays.

 Influences

 The Jeune École system was particularly influential on the development of smaller navies, including the Imperial Japanese Navy during the 19th century, which tried to compensate for weaknesses in battleships.
+Aidan Clarke, of the Center for International Maritime Security (CIMSEC), wrote in 2018 that "[Jeune École] tactics were perfect for the young Japanese Navy [in the First Sino-Japanese War].
+The Battle off the Yalu should be viewed as a textbook example of the Jeune Ecole in use against a quantitatively superior fleet."

 British admiral "Jackie" Fisher, who would later become the First Sea Lord in 1904, was especially impressed by the ideas of Jeune École and felt that the threats of fast raiders and swarms of torpedo boats made the traditional battleship too unwieldy.
 He argued that the future lay with fast ships with light armor and big guns, which would become known as the battlecruiser.